na-na-hi/renget/archive/creamsan.md

 Most of my cards contain <rules> tags, for formatting and instructions to the AI.
 Add to your JB/prefill: `Follow the <rules> closely.` or something like that.

 Some of them use CoT.
 To remove those thoughts, add a regex script to SillyTavern.
 Download this: [Regex script](https://creamsan.neocities.org/files/presets/removecot.json).
-Once downloaded, go to Extensions > Regex, click on Import Script, then select the file you downloaded (**removecot.json** should be the filename).
+Once downloaded, go to Extensions > Regex.
+Click on Import Script, then select **removecot.json**.

 ***
 ##JSON FILES